dy/dy.github.com/README.md

 		* component repo
 		* npm repo
 		* 2nd order repos.
+	* Built in a reliable way, by the standards and best-practices.
+Very solid.

-	* If I see small useful library, [удоветворяющую] these criterias, in a neat, defect-free and clean sitem I’ll definitely use it and pay 5$ for it,
+	* If I see small useful library which meet these criterias, in a neat, defect-free and clean sitem I’ll definitely use it and pay 5$ for it,

+* Always *keep any project*, any work *in working state*.
+Any commit should grant that project will start and do something.
+Do not start global refactoring.
+Go by way of minimal-possible working states.
+Make before simplier than difficult.
+It’s efficacious.

 ## Contribution
 Flattr.com, pledgie.com